-In order for hybrid connections to work you need a relay agent in the network that hosts your hybrid connection endpoint.
+The Hybrid Connections feature requires a relay agent in the network that hosts your Hybrid Connection endpoint.
 That relay agent is called the Hybrid Connection Manager (HCM).
-This tool can be downloaded from the Networking > Configure your hybrid connection endpoints UI available from your app in the Azure portal.
+To download HCM, from your app in the Azure portal, select Networking > Configure your Hybrid Connection endpoints.

-When the HCM UI is started, the first thing you see is a table that lists all of the hybrid connections that are configured with this instance of the HCM.
-If you wish to make any changes you will need to authenticate with Azure.
+When you start the HCM UI, the first thing you see is a table that lists all the Hybrid Connections that are configured with this instance of the HCM.
+If you want to make any changes, first authenticate with Azure.

 To add one or more Hybrid Connections to your HCM:

 Start the HCM UI.

 Sign in with your Azure account to get your Hybrid Connections available with your subscriptions.
 The HCM doesn't continue to use your Azure account beyond that.

 Select the Hybrid Connections that you want the HCM to relay.